 Figure 3.
 Chart fragment showing a15M FFl light (Estonian AtoN 935, Sõrve Lighthouse)

-This class of light character should be used with care because the fixed component of the light may not be visible at all times over the same distance as the rhythmic component.
+This class of light character should be used with care because the fixed component of the light may not be visible at all times over the same distance as the rhythmic component due to environmental factors.

 Some results of trials and application examples are provided in the annexes.